thirtycapital/hanger/README.md

 - Write the password on the ***Password*** field.
 - On Log Retention field it is possible to define, in days, the period for cleaning the approvals and data validation log.
 - On ***Default Channel*** field, inform the default channel that will be used by Slack.
-- On ***Schema and table searcheble*** field, define the maximum number of entities allowed on Workbench.
+- On ***Schema and table searchable*** field, define the maximum number of entities allowed on Workbench.
 - Set the allowed domains to send e-mails on the ***E-mail filter (RegExp)*** field.
 If it is empty, any domain is allowed.
 - Define the maximum number of rows per query on the ***Max rows per query field***.
 - Click on ***Update Logo*** button to change the tool logo to any image file.